 State Laws and Regulations

-One reason why you may want to hire a Pro who specializes in the type of job you’re doing, rather than a Jack-of-all-trades who may be cheaper is the familiarity with local building codes.
+One reason why you may want to hire a Pro who specializes in the type of job you’re doing, rather than a Jack-of-all-trades who may be cheaper, is the familiarity with local building codes.
 Any time you have work done on your home, you should be pulling a permit with your town, which will necessitate an inspection once the work is done to ensure that it meets local, state, and federal building codes.
-Not all Pros are going to be familiar with all codes.
+Not all Pros are going to be familiar with codes.
 A plumber will understand plumbing codes, for example, but he may not be able to assist you with ensuring that your electrical codes are up to date in the bathroom as well.

 Architects, builders, and room-specific designers like kitchen and bathroom designers are going to be more familiar with specific codes than general contractors may be.
 If a permit is involved in the job, you want to ensure that your project will pass on the first go round.
-Otherwise, you could end up spending more money on correcting issues if your home fails the inspection.
+Otherwise, you could end up spending more money on correcting issues when your home fails the inspection.

 Another reason why you may want to hire a Pro who is experienced in the type of work you’re having done is the specialized knowledge that Pro can bring to the job.
 For example, what if you wanted to have a performance shower built in your bathroom.
-A handyman or a GC may be able to do the work physically, but would they know to check the size of your hot water tank or to find out if you have a well or town water?
-A performance shower emits roughly 20 gallons of water a minute, which means that a 25-gallon hot water tank will give you a one-minute hot shower, while a standard well will not be able to keep up with the supply, resulting in a trickle of water from each source.
-If you don’t have a Pro who can tackle these issues, you could end up spending twice as much money correcting these issues after the job has been done, than if you had hired the right person to begin with.
-A bathroom designer, a design firm that deals with bathrooms, or a builder who specializes in bathrooms would have this knowledge and information, and could save you a lot of headaches early on in the process by merely asking the right questions.
+A handyman or a GC may be able to do the work physically, but would they know to check the size of your hot water tank or to find out if you have well or town water?
+A performance shower emits roughly 2 gallons of water a minute, which means that a 25-gallon hot water tank will give you a 10 minute hot shower, while a standard well will not be able to keep up with the supply, resulting in a trickle of water from each source.
+If you don’t have a Pro who can tackle these issues, you could end up spending twice as much money correcting them after the job has been done, than if you had hired the right person to begin with.
+A bathroom designer, a design firm that deals with bathrooms, or a builder who specializes in them would have this knowledge and information, and could save you a lot of headaches early on in the process by merely asking the right questions.